-Even though the story of Pullido is a tragic reality, it is an uncomfortably familiarity that many Filipinos can relate to — a power structure that is entrenched in the society.
-In Filipino culture, slaves come with different names, such as “kasambahay or home companion,” “utusan or the one commanded,” “katulong or helpmate,” or “yaya or nanny,” but they imply one thing — servitude.
+Even though the story of Pullido is a tragic reality, it is uncomfortably familiar that many Filipinos can relate to — a power structure that is entrenched in the society.
+In Filipino culture, slaves may come with different names such as “kasambahay or home companion,” “utusan or the one commanded,” “katulong or helpmate,” or “yaya or nanny,” but they only connote one thing — servitude.

 While the name keeps changing, its core remains the same, which is living a life of a prisoner in invisible cells and shackles.
 In a BBC article, Filipina author Ninotchka Rosca described the “power relationship” between the masters and the servants as “of the family, but not in the family.”

 Rosca also highlighted that surviving a life of servitude means that one should “be groomed by culture, tradition and authority.”
 She also took notice of the fact that “class and color do correlate” in the country in which servants are often “browner” and come from rural areas.

 These servants may not be bounded by iron shackles literally but their lives might as well have been.
 They live a life of commands, orders and rules.
 They are tongue-lashed, belittled and abused.
 With food, shelter and protection, these people are blinded with the promise of survival (and perhaps for some, a brighter future for them and their families) in exchange of labor and life-long servitude.